narci90/ngxTablePowerfull/src/ngxTablePowerfull/README.md

 Notification service provided by the one provided by the NgxTablepowerfull module itself called NotificationNgxService, accepts the following properties:

-    collapsed: true | false  // Collapsed the table or not according to the value
+    collapsed: null (false | true)  // Collapsed the table or not according to the value
     rows: [datas]                   // Updates the data in the table view with the new values ​​entered
     columns: [columns]              // Update column data in table view at runtime
-    visibleDataTable: true   // Request the data visible by the user at that time
+    visibleDataTable: false         // Request the data visible by the user at that time
-    dataTable: true          // Request the current data visible or not by the user
+    dataTable: false                // Request the current data visible or not by the user
-    exportExcel: true        // Call export to excel from table
+    exportExcel: false              // Call export to excel from table
-    exportPdf: true          // Call export to pdf from table
+    exportPdf: false                // Call export to pdf from table
-    resetSelection: true     // Reset selection table
+    resetSelection: false           // Reset selection table

 -- Use example: